sembahen/ssembatya-etal_2025_submitted_to_applied_energy/README.md

 *Note that the nomenclature "GO1" is used interchangeably with "DCOPF1".
 *Note that the nomenclature "GO2"  is used interchangeably with "DCOPF2".
-*Note that the nomenclature "Delta1" is used interchangeably with "e_flow".
+*Note that the nomenclature "Delta1" is used interchangeably with "ε_flow".
-*Note that the nomenclature "Delta2_perfect" is used interchangeably with "e_scheduling_perfect".
+*Note that the nomenclature "Delta2_perfect" is used interchangeably with "ε_scheduling_perfect".
-*Note that the nomenclature "Delta2_persistence" is used interchangeably with "e_scheduling_persistence".
+*Note that the nomenclature "Delta2_persistence" is used interchangeably with "ε_scheduling_persistence".

 | Script Number | Script Name | Purpose |